camerahacks/lightroom-macro-pad/README.md

 ## Layout

+More info coming

+## 3D Printing

+More info coming

 ## How to edit the code

 Make changes to the code block below if you will be using different pins on your board